 Upon your death, your survivor(s) must notify DCPS ESD (if you die before you retire) or the DCRB Member Services Center (if you die after you retire) to apply for a survivor benefit or any available lump-sum death benefit payment.
 Your survivor(s) must provide required documentation, which includes proof of eligibility (e.g., certified copy of birth certificate, marriage certificate/domestic partnership registration) and a certified copy of your death certificate.
-DCPS or DCRB will determine if your survivor is eligible to receive a survivor benefit and/or lump-sum payment.
+DCPS will forward the application to DCRB, which will determine if your survivor is eligible to receive a survivor benefit and/or lump-sum payment.